emacsmirror/elpher/README.md

 - clickable web and gopher links in plain text.

 Much of Elopher is still under development.
 Planned features include:
-- optional in-line rendering of image links in directories,
-- better use of standard faces for compatibility different colour schemes,
+- better use of standard faces for better compatibility with different colour schemes,
 - support for multiple Elopher buffers.

 Keep the non-web internet alive!